-In the previous days of testimony, IAC chairman Diller was characterized by Liberty chairman John Malone and Maffei, his second in command, as a poor manager who steered IAC's market cap from $22 billion in 2003 to about $6 billion today.
+In the previous days of testimony, IAC chairman Diller was characterized by Liberty chairman John Malone and his second in command Maffei as a poor manager who steered IAC’s market cap from $22 billion in 2003 to about $6 billion today.

-While Diller admitted in court the company's worth has plummeted the past five years, he pointed to strong growth at units such as search engine Ask.com and online ticketing giant Ticketmaster.
+While Diller, according to Bloomberg News, admitted the company’s worth has plummeted the past five years, he pointed to strong growth at other units such as search engine Ask.com and online ticketing giant Ticketmaster.

-“We've had these spikes over the years,” Diller said, according to a court transcript.
-“Around 2000, we looked like the Swiss Alps,” he added, describing the company's stock charts.
+“We've had these spikes over the years,” Diller said, according to Bloomberg.
+“Around 2000, we looked like the Swiss Alps,'' he added, describing company stock charts.